 - Arrange your plums any way you want.
 Or don't, for a more rustic look.

 - Have all your ingredients ready before handling the fillo pastry.
 Work fast as it dries quickly and becomes brittle.
-Keep the rest of fillo tightly wrapped and refrigerated until next use (see recipe suggestions).
+Keep the rest of the fillo tightly wrapped and refrigerated until the next use (see recipe suggestions).

 How do I store it?